Skip to content

 Can I buy GNK coin?

-No, you cannot buy GNK on exchanges right now because the coin has not been listed yet.
+No, you can not buy GNK on exchanges right now because the coin has not been listed yet.
 Follow official announcements on Twitter for any updates regarding listings.

 However, there are currently two legitimate ways to obtain GNK before the listing: